symfony/symfony-docs/book/testing.rst

 .. note::

-    If have the ``No tests executed!``
-    message in, specify the "src" directory at the end of the command.
+    If you have the ``No tests executed!`` message, specify the "src" directory at the end of the command.

 .. code-block:: bash

     # specify the configuration directory on the command line
-    $ phpunit -c app/ arc/
+    $ phpunit -c app/ src/

 The ``-c`` option tells PHPUnit to look in the ``app/`` directory for a configuration